Looking for one of the best accessories to pair with a pistol, rifle, or PCC?

 Reduces range racket by 36 DB.
 BAM!
 Or maybe we say, “bam.”

 It’s titanium.
 Try and hurt it.
 No, really, try.

 The entire Banish line is direct thread.
 So, if you change pistols a lot, you’re gonna be turning left more than a Nascar driver.

 Again, it’s titanium…so it’s legit light.

-100% self-service…breaks down for easy cleaning.
+100% self-service…breaks down for easy cleaning (especially if you have an ultrasonic cleaner).
 That Nascar joke up there was lame.
 Sorry.

 It’s a crazy solid can, but at $949, cheap it ain’t.
 And don’t forget to budget for your tax stamp.

 Super quiet.
 Super tough.
 And it looks good.
 Top shelf can.
 Plus, Silencer Center takes the headache out of the ATF paperwork.
 Ginormous feature.

 The Banish 45 achieves its goal of providing fun on the range and migrating into a home defense plan.
 It’s quiet, measuring consistently in the minus mid-30 decibel range.

 Not to mention, the quick break-down feature and Silencer Central’s commitment to ATF paperwork make this a no-brainer.